Ons Jabeur: 2022: Two major finals and world No. 2

 As the top seed, she won the German Open in Berlin after Belinda Bencic retired in the second set of the final.
 As a result, she moved to a new career-high ranking of world No. 3, on 20 June 2022.
 Jabeur initially entered the Eastbourne International singles draw seeded second, but withdrew before the tournament.
 Jabeur remained in the doubles draw as a wildcard, in which she partnered with Serena Williams, who was playing her first tournament since 2021 Wimbledon.
 Jabeur and Williams won their first-round match against Marie Bouzková and Sara Sorribes Tormo to set up a quarterfinal against Shuko Aoyama and Chan Hao-ching.
 They then reached the semifinals but Jabeur withdrew before their match with Magda Linette and Aleksandra Krunić citing a right knee injury.
-She achieved a new career-high in the singles rankings of world No. 2, on 27 June 2022.
+She achieved a new career-high in the singles rankings of world No. 2, on 27 June 2022, which was the highest-ranking for any African and Arab tennis player in WTA and ATP rankings history.

 In London, she reached her second consecutive Wimbledon quarterfinal, defeating Mirjam Björklund, Katarzyna Kawa, Diane Parry and 24th seed Elise Mertens.
 Defeating Marie Bouzková in the quarterfinal, she became the first Arab or North African woman ever to reach the semifinals of a major tournament.
-After that, she defeated Tatjana Maria to reach her maiden Grand Slam final, which made her the first African woman, and the first Arab or North African player, in the Open era to enter a Grand Slam singles final.
+After that, she defeated Tatjana Maria to reach her maiden final at a major, which made her the first African woman, and the first Arab or North African player, in the Open Era to enter a Grand Slam singles final.
 In the final, she lost to Elena Rybakina in three sets.
-Despite of this, Wimbledon did not receive points due to athletes representing Russia and Belarus banned from the tournament because of the Russia's invasion of Ukraine.
+Despite this, Wimbledon did not receive points due to athletes representing Russia and Belarus being banned from the tournament because of Russia's invasion of Ukraine.

 Leading up to the US Open during the North American summer, Jabeur lost in the second round at the Silicon Valley Classic and retired in her first round match against Zheng Qinwen at the Canadian Open.
-At the Cincinnati Open, Jabeur lost in the second round to Petra Kvitová in three sets.
-At the US Open, she regained her form advancing to the quarterfinals for the first time at this major defeating 31st seed Shelby Rogers, and then 18th seed Veronika Kudermetova in straight sets to record her first victory over the Russian in four meetings.
-She became the third African woman to make it into the quarterfinals of US Open in the Open era – and the first from the northern part of the continent.
+At the Cincinnati Open, Jabeur lost in the second round to Petra Kvitová, in three sets.
+At the US Open, she regained her form, advancing to the quarterfinals for the first time at this major defeating 31st seed Shelby Rogers, and then 18th seed Veronika Kudermetova in straight sets to record her first victory over the Russian in four meetings.
+She became the third African woman to make it into the quarterfinals of the US Open in the Open era – and the first from the northern part of the continent.
 The other African women to reach the US Open quarterfinals are Maryna Godwin (1968) and Amanda Coetzer (1994, 1996 and 1998), both from South Africa.
 However, although she eventually managed to reach the final (making her the first African woman and the first Arab woman to do so), she lost against Iga Świątek, in straight sets.
 Unlike Wimbledon, Jabeur received 1,300 points in the tournament.